27 Best Team Building Activities For Workplaces in 2025

 Paying attention to employee productivity is incomplete if you’re not evaluating how well your team uses its resources.
 For employers and team leads, this is a key performance indicator that makes sure your team works smartly, optimizing resources to achieve maximum results.

 To do this, you’ll want to track the cash flow of each team.
-You can ask each team to prepare a weekly report by tracking it manually or using tools such as software for cash management.
-These automated accounting solutions can give you a complete overview of cash flow and allow you to monitor all of the day-to-day cash activities easily in real-time.
+Ask each team to prepare a weekly report by tracking it manually or using tools such as software for cash management.
+Automated accounting solutions provide an overview of cash flow and allow you to monitor all of the day-to-day cash activities easily in real-time.
+They also reduce the potential for human error and reduce the time spent on tracking and monitoring cash flow and productivity.

 This involves determining how much each team member contributes to the company's overall income.
 As a simple metric, you can calculate the average revenue generated per employee by dividing the total revenue by the number of employees.